Blue-Wall-Group/BlueWallGroup-wiki-archive/Contribution-Collaboration-Information.md

 - Individuals submit changes to the main repository using the Gerrit “git review” process.
 (See: Contribution/collaboration steps)

 ## Initial setup
-(Assuming a somewhat standard environment, such as that provided by the MediaWiki Vagrant setup):
+(Assuming a somewhat standard environment, such as that provided by the MediaWiki Vagrant setup)
 - Set up Gerrit and Git Review as described here: https://www.mediawiki.org/wiki/Gerrit/Tutorial, with a few minor changes:
 -- Use the “upstream” remote to refer to the main MediaWiki/extension repository, rather than “origin”.
 As such, any references to “origin” should probably be replaced with “upstream”
 -- Most importantly, instead of “git config --global gitreview.remote origin”, use “git config --global gitreview.remote upstream”.